Netflix/mantis-api/docs/ARCHITECTURE.md

 There are three primary pieces of functionality;

 1. Proxying Calls to Mantis Master
-1. Streaming data from Mantis Jobs on behalf of clients (including cross regional)
+1. Streaming data from Mantis Jobs on behalf of client
 1. Proxying data between regions using the tunnel

 These pieces are wired together using Zuul's concept of a `ChannelInitializer` which is a subclass of Netty's concept of the same name.
 The [MantisApiServerChannelInitializer](src/main/java/io/mantisrx/api/initializers/MantisApiServerChannelInitializer.java)